-In order to address grassroots esports movements in Germany, we worked with Unitymedia to create a unique concept to move them towards esports in 2019.
-As a big telecommunication and internet provider, having Unitymedia get involved in the world of esports seemed like a natural coming together through The Unitymedia Academy.
+build a rocket partnered with Unitymedia and developed a unique concept to move the brand towards Esports and adress grassroots Esports movements in Germany.
+As a big telecommunication and internet provider, having Unitymedia get involved in the world of Esports seemed like a natural coming together through The Unitymedia Academy.

 With the employee tournament, Unitymedia received a complete solution that was tailored to its individual circumstances.
 The tournament strengthened Unitymedia’s image as a future-oriented and digitalized company and made it possible to promote the corporate culture on a digital level as well.